NiiightmareXD/windows-capture/windows-capture-python/README.md

 def on_frame_arrived(frame: Frame, capture_control: CaptureControl):
     print("New Frame Arrived")

-    # Save The Frame As An Image To Specified Path
+    # Save The Frame As An Image To The Specified Path
     frame.save_as_image("image.png")

     # Gracefully Stop The Capture Thread